 The EPDP team recommends that an IGO Complainant (as defined under Recommendation #1) be exempt from the requirement under Section 3(b)(xii) of the UDRP Rules and Section 3(b)(ix) of the URS Rules.

 The EPDP team recommends that, when forwarding a complaint filed by an IGO Complainant to the respondent (pursuant to Paragraph 2(a) of the UDRP or Paragraph 4.2 of the URS, as applicable), the relevant UDRP or URS provider must also include a notice informing the respondent:

 (i) of its right to challenge a UDRP decision canceling or transferring the domain name, or a URS Determination rendered in favor of an IGO Complainant, by filing a claim in court;

 (ii) that, in the event the respondent chooses to initiate court proceedings, the IGO Complainant may assert its privileges and immunities with the result that the court may decline to hear the merits of the case; and

-(iii) that it has the option to agree to binding arbitration to settle the dispute at any time, including in lieu of initiating court proceedings or, if it files a claim in court, where the court has declined to hear the merits of the case.
+(iii) that the respondent has the option to agree to binding arbitration to settle the dispute at any time, including in lieu of initiating court proceedings or, if it files a claim in court, where the court has declined to hear the merits of the case.

 Explanatory Text: